renestein/Rstein.AsyncCpp/readme.md

 - The library is my playground for testing coroutine support in the C++.
 - The library supports compilation in the VS 2019.
 Support for other compilers is planned.
 ## **Task&lt;T&gt;.**
 The Task class represents result of the execution of the one (usually asynchronous) operation - an instance of the Task contains either return value of the operation or exception or information that task was cancelled.
 Tasks created by the TaskFactory are 'hot'.
 'Hot' in this context means that the Task Start method is called and Task is immediately scheduled on Scheduler (~=executor).
 You can 'co_await' Task (preferred) or/and you can use methods from the Task public interface (ContinueWith, Wait, State, IsCompleted, IsFaulted, IsCanceled, Result...).
-Task supports both the 'awaiter' and the 'promise' concepts.
+The Task supports both the 'awaiter' and the 'promise' concepts.
 * [`Create Task<T> using the TaskFactory (uses default scheduler = ThreadPoolScheduler).`](#TaskFactory-Run)
 * [`Create Task<T> using the TaskFactory and explicit scheduler.`](#TaskFactory-Run-With-Scheduler)
 * [`Task<T> ContinueWith method - register continuation function that will be called when the Task have completed ('future.then' type of the method).`](#Task-ContinueWith)